 General Internship Responsibilities:

-Among other daily tasks, interns are required to complete a general plan of execution for their internship tenure, to assist staff with constituent communications, and to develop a comprehensive, final project related to their area of interest.
+Among other daily tasks, interns are required to complete a general plan of execution for their internship tenure and to assist staff with constituent communications.

 Hours and Salary: